Skip to content

 Tenant-friendly approach:

-- landlord can make changes only if they don’t materially reduce parking/access for tenant
+• landlord may make changes only if they don’t materially reduce parking or access for the tenant

 2) Deliveries and loading aren’t addressed